braid-org/braidjs/braid-http/readme.md

 ## Using it in Browsers

-This library adds two fields to the response of `fetch()` that let you access the updates in a Braid resource:
+This library adds a `{subscribe: true}` option to `fetch()`, and lets you access the result of a subscription with two new fields on the fetch response:

 - `response.subscribe( new_version => ... )`
 - `response.subscription`: an iterator that can be used with `for await`

-### A Braid Fetch with Promises
+### Example Subscription with Promises

-Here is an example of subscribing to a Braid resource using a promise:
+Here is an example of subscribing to a Braid resource using promises:

 ```html
 <script>